-We were able to have two parent information evenings in 2022 and these were well attended.
+We were able to have three parent information evenings in 2023 and these were well attended.
 It gave us an opportunity to discuss with our parents, the Montessori philosophy, and how it promotes child development in all areas.
 We were also able to have a family fun day at the end of the year.
 This was well attended.
 We communicated with our families through many photos of our activities so they felt part of their children's journeys.
 For new enrolments, we made a video of our classroom and put that on our website.
-This enabled us to establish enrollments for 2023.
+This enabled us to establish enrollments for 2024.

 The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park, the Botanic Gardens and the Museum, which we did towards the end of the year.
-We continue to travel by minibus to eliminate contact with lots of adults and this worked well.
-It also provides the children with a different experience.
-We will continue using the bus for 2023.
+We continue to travel by minibus as most parents work, this allows for ease of supervision and provides the children with a different experience.
+We will continue using the bus for 2024.

-I would like to thank the School Council for their support through 2022 and look forward to another eventful year in 2023.
+I would like to thank the School Council for their support through 2023 and look forward to another eventful year in 2024.